Leaders from Western Balkans, EU, meet to discuss growth plan, reforms | eKathimerini.com

 The EU wants to use a common growth plan worth 6 billion euros ($6.52 billion) to help the countries of the Western Balkans form a regional common market and join European common market in areas such as free movement of goods and services, transport and energy.

-But they must implement reforms and resolve outstanding issues with their neighbours.
+But they must implement reforms and resolve outstanding issues with their neighbors.

 “Growth plan is no longer a draft, it is a reality we have started to implement,” said Oliver Varhelyi, the European commissioner for enlargement.